phasegenomics/hic_qc/Readme.md

 I've tested this script on MacOSX, Ubuntu Linux, and Amazon Linux.

 Some dependencies such as matplotlib don't play nicely with all pythons, such that some pythons in e.g. virtualenvs may not work.
 In that specific case you can just deactivate the virtualenv.

+### Conda installation
+We have also successfully installed requirements using the following conda command:
+`conda install -y -c bioconda -c conda-forge pdfkit markdown numpy pysam matplotlib`

+This will automatically install the `wkhtmltopdf` dependency.

 ## Usage
 In the most basic use-case, you can run the script in a terminal